 When it comes to measurements, not all the numbers you can generate in your calculator or computer are of equal importance.
 Only the number of digits that are known with certainty are significant.
-Suppose you measured the weight of an object as 3.4 g on a balance that reads to the nearest 0.1 g.
+Suppose that you measured the weight of an object as 3.4 g on a balance that you can read to the nearest 0.1 g.
 You can report the weight as 3.4 g but not as 3.40 or 3.400 g because you do not know the added zeros with certainty.
-This becomes even more important when you use a calculator.
+This becomes even more important when you do calculations using a calculator.
 For example, you might measure a cube with a ruler and find that each side is 2.9 cm.
-If you are asked to calculate the volume, you multiply 2.9 cm $\times$ 2.9 cm $\times$ 2.9 cm.
-The calculator will then give you an answer that is 24.389 cm.
-However, your initial measurements were good to only one decimal place, so your final answer cannot be good to three decimal places.
-As a scientist, it is important to report data that have the correct number of significant figures.
-A detailed account of using significant figures is presented in Appendix II.
-The following How To box describes the way to determine the number of significant figures in a number.
-You will find boxes like this at places in the text where detailed explanations of concepts are useful.
+If you are asked to calculate the volume, you multiply 2.9 cm \times 2.9 cm \times 2.9 cm.
+The calculator will then give you an answer that is 24.389 cm3.
+However, your initial measurements were good to only one decimal place, so your final

 Photos showing different orders of magnitude.
 1. Group picnic in stadium parking lot (~10 meters)